 The GCI Seminar

-The Seminar provides secondary school educators with a unique opportunity to learn how to create an ethics-based leadership curriculum while engaging with students from around the globe who are participating in the GCI Summit, GCI's flagship event and the launchpad for the 10-month GCI Fellowship.
+The Seminar provides secondary school educators and administrators with a unique opportunity to expose them to an ethics-based leadership curriculum while engaging with students from around the globe who are participating in the GCI Summit, GCI's flagship event and the launchpad for the 10-month GCI Fellowship.

-Secondary school educators learn to design and implement an ethics-based leadership curriculum grounded on project and discussion-based methodologies that:
+Secondary school educators and administrators are exposed to Discussion-Based Learning, Design Thinking and Human Connectivity (the GCI Method).
+This is an ethics-based leadership curriculum grounded on project and discussion-based methodologies that:

 Develop leadership skills for the 21st century